aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 - Brush up on Sphinx
 - Move all end-user docs to the Docs project so I would have merge control
 - Create and/or edit the end-user docs, add screen shots, clarify instructions
-- Create and organize the main docs site (docs.acumos.org)
+- Create and organize the main docs site (docs.acumos.org) as well as tweak the theme for Acumos colors

 I had the part-time help of one person reviewing the component docs, but the rest was up to me.
 I put in two 70-hr weeks getting the automated documentation and the wiki ready for the project's public launch at the Open Networking Summit in 2018.